 Rune Factory 3, as this latest game is aptly titled, follows a similar storyline set-up as seen in previous entries within the series, where a young boy, Micah, falls into the care of a nearby village only to wake the next day to find himself suffering from amnesia.
-Making the villagers aware of his predicament, Micah is then allowed to take up residence within the Sharance Tree until his memories return, and is tasked with taking care of the farmland that surrounds the tree’s roots.
+Making the villagers aware of his predicament, Micah is then allowed to take up residence within the Sharance Tree until his memories return and is tasked with taking care of the farmland that surrounds the tree’s roots.

 Though Micah soon discovers that he hides a secret: that he is a half-monster and is able to freely transform between either a human or ‘Wooly’ (a two-legged sheep-like monster).
-This allows him to come into contact with a nearby Univir settlement located within the desert, where he learnt that the horned Univir once lived amongst the humans in Sharance Village but were exiled due to a disagreement.
+This allows him to come into contact with a nearby Univir settlement located within the desert, where he learns that the horned Univir once lived amongst the humans in Sharance Village but were exiled due to a disagreement.
 Micah soon realises that he must utilise his unique ability to rebuild the trust between the Univir and humans, to allow them to once again live peacefully alongside one another.

 What follows is a familiar formula.
 Much of your early hours with Rune Factory 3 will see you performing basic tasks that allow you to get yourself acquainted with the game; growing crops that are then able to be sold for profit, fishing, gathering materials and partaking in village festivals.
 These are then uniquely blended together with role-playing elements that have allowed the series to differentiate itself from its Harvest Moon counterpart.